openstack/cinder/doc/source/cli/cli-cinder-quotas.rst

- gigabytes              Volume gigabytes allowed for each project. snapshots              Volume snapshots allowed for each project. volumes                Volumes allowed for each project.
+ gigabytes              Volume gigabytes allowed for each project. snapshots              Volume snapshots allowed for each project. volumes                Volumes allowed for each project. backups                Volume backups allowed for each project. backup_gigabytes       Total amount of backups allowed for each per project groups                 Volume groups allowed for each project
 ===================  =============================================

 View Block Storage quotas